Like Your Calendar? Thank the Catholic Church

 Technically, the pope could not decree that nations and kingdoms adopt the new calendar, but its value was noted immediately in repairing centuries of inaccuracy on the part of the Julian calendar.
 The new calendar was first inaugurated in Spain, Portugal, Spanish colonies in the New World, the Polish-Lithuanian Commonwealth, and most of Italy.
 The Holy Roman Empire followed, and then the rest of the Catholic world.
 France deployed the new calendar in December 1582.

-Had the reform occurred a century before, of course, it would have been much easier to implement across all of what was then a united Christendom.
+Had the reform occurred a century before, it would have been much easier to implement across all of what was then a united Christendom.
 As it was, in a post-Reformation Europe, the new computations were greeted with suspicion in the lands that were no longer Catholic.
 Protestant Germany adopted the calendar slowly.
 Prussia accepted it in 1610, while the rest of the Protestant states decreed it only in 1700.

 The English, especially during the reign of Queen Elizabeth I (r.
 1558-1603), rejected any thought of adopting a calendar created under the name of a pope and remained long suspicious that this was some Catholic plot.
-Consequently, even as anti-Catholic bigots in the English Isles lampooned the popes as enemies of progress, they were 10 days behind everyone else in Western Europe for over 150 years.
-And after the leap year of 1700, they were 11 days behind.
-The English compounded the dating dilemma further by celebrating New Year not on January 1 but according to the older custom of March 25.
+Consequently, even as anti-Catholic bigots in the English Isles lampooned the popes as enemies of progress, they were ten days behind everyone else in Western Europe for over 150 years.
+And after the leap year of 1700, they were eleven days behind.
+The English compounded the dating dilemma further by celebrating New Year not on January 1, but according to the older custom of March 25.
 As the American colonies adhered to the English system, they shared in the temporal displacement.
 Americans now celebrate the birth of George Washington on February 22, 1732, according to the Gregorian calendar.
 However, according to the English reckoning, he was born on February 11, 1731-32.

-Russia and the Eastern Orthodox Churches rejected the new calendar and continued to use the Julian calendar in their calculations for Easter.
+Russia and the Eastern Orthodox churches rejected the new calendar and continued to use the Julian calendar in their calculations for Easter.
 The Gregorian calendar was accepted as the civic calendar in Russia only after the Russian Revolution in 1917.
 The Eastern Orthodox continue to use a revised Julian calendar, with the exception of the Finnish Orthodox Church, which adopted the Gregorian calendar.

 The Gregorian calendar is the most widely used calendar in the world today and has fulfilled well the aspirations of Pope Gregory XIII.
-And so, the same Church that was supposedly the obstacle to progress and science gave to the world a reliable means of counting the days that has withstood the test of time itself.
+And so, the same Church that was supposedly the obstacle to progress and science gave to the world a reliable means of counting the days that has withstood the test of time.